jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 The specialization techniques in the functional design of Inheritance and the system events in the functional design of Events really suffice here.

 It all comes together.
 Aspects can be separately programmed mostly using the existing constructs + aspect dependency + proxy objects + object selection expressions.
-You just have to make the data that defines the aspect an as direct depiction of the aspect as possible.
+You just might make the data that defines the aspect an as direct depiction of the aspect as possible.
 And aspects can be applied to systems in either an interface-stable, or an interface-unstable way.
 How that last part might look, might need to prove itself in practice.
 I just do not want to work out the theory.
 I just want to program it and see how it works instead of just trying to imagine it in my head.

 I have an adequate brainstorm here about how things should be and I am confident that nothing might stand in the way of implementing the aspect construct even when I totally ignore it in the first version.
 The aspect construct might not overthrow the basics of the notation of the language or the basics of the other constructs.
 Hooray!